microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 This example demonstrates how to update a group mail nickname.

-This command updates the mail nickname of a specfied group in Microsoft Entra ID.
+This command updates the mail nickname of a specified group in Microsoft Entra ID.

 ### Example 4: Update a group security enabled
 ```powershell